 A codicil is a legal document that allows you to amend an existing will.
 This can be helpful if you want to add new family members or leave gifts to charities, but it’s better to write a new will for larger changes.

 Life changes a lot over the years, so it's important your will can change with it.
 When you first write a will, you may choose to share everything between your children.
 But as they move out, buy houses and create families of their own, you may decide that the money is better left to your grandchildren, other relatives or even charities.

-In the past, you'd need a codicil to change part of your will, but with online will writing services like Farewill, you can make unlimited updates to your will for an annual fee of just £10 a year.
+In the past, you'd need a codicil to change part of your will, but with an online will writing service like Farewill, you can make unlimited updates to your will for an annual fee of just £10 a year.